TW-Robotics/morobot-arduino_esp/README.md

 ## Known issues
 - Example with multiple robots is not working for ESP32 controllers
 - Other TCP-Offset than x/0/x for morobot-s (rrp and rrr) is not implemented (necessary?)
+- Other EEF-types (e.g. pumps with relais) not implemented yet

 ## License
 This software is licensed under the terms of the GNU General Public License v3.0.
 See the [LICENSE](https://github.com/TW-Robotics/morobot/edit/main/LICENSE) for more information.